okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 When using redirect authentication, you can create a unique sign-in experience.
 First, set up a [custom domain](/docs/guides/custom-url-domain/) and then create a [Widget style](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) that matches your application's look and feel.

-If an error occurs during sign-in, Okta needs to display an error page to the user.
+If an error occurs during the sign-in flow, Okta needs to display an error page to the user.
 You can use the code editor to customize the error page.

 > **Note:** A custom error page only appears when an app connects to Okta by using your custom domain.
 Otherwise, the default Okta error page appears when a critical error occurs, or you haven't properly configured an app.
 See [Okta deployment models&mdash;redirect vs. embedded](/docs/concepts/redirect-vs-embedded/#redirect-authentication) for more information on redirect functionality.